-A new law requires the IRS to delay issuing refunds for certain taxpayers claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) until February 15, 2017.
+A recent law requires the IRS to delay issuing refunds for certain taxpayers claiming the Earned Income Tax Credit (EITC) or the Additional Child Tax Credit (ACTC) until mid-February.
 The law has no exceptions and is designed to make it easier for the IRS to find and stop fraud.

 Whether or not claiming the EITC or ACTC, the IRS cautions taxpayers not to count on getting a refund by a certain date, especially when making major purchases or paying other financial obligations.
 Though the IRS issues more than nine out 10 refunds in less than 21 days, some returns are held for further review.